 Borrowing and Renewing

-A student ID card is required to check out materials.
-All other users including faculty, staff, practitioners and members of the general public must show a picture ID to obtain a library card.
+A student ID card or other picture ID is required to check out materials.
+Alumni, practitioners and members of the general public must show a picture ID when checking out library materials.

 General Loan Information

 - 2 renewal limit in general (Exceptions: Reserves depend on demand and Inter-Library Loan materials may not be renewable – consult our Inter-Library Loan Librarian when borrowing)

 - No checkout limit for students but all materials must be returned before graduation (Contact the Public Services Librarian for exceptions)

 - 10 item checkout limit for Northwestern graduates

 - 5 item checkout limit for members of the public

 (Archives materials must stay in the library)